Apl223/College-projects/readme.md

 ### Software Application Programming II
 Learning more OOP concepts with lists and dictionaries.
 This where we began to populate databases and use SQL queries in our scripts a long with Flask.
-Built a machine learning Flask application where the user provides a CSV to be parsed into training and validation data for different models.
-Used scikit-learn and pandas libraries.

 ### Data-Acquisition and Management IS 362
 Taking what we learned in Software Application Programming